radical-cybertools/SciStreams/doc/source/tutorials.rst

 Finally, we can tie this into streams again by simply ``mapping`` the new function, and the ``StreamDoc`` generated::

-  from SciStreams.interfaces.streams import Stream from SciStreams.interfaces.StreamDoc import StreamDoc
+  from streamz import Stream
+  from SciStreams.core.StreamDoc import StreamDoc
   # wrapper for the StreamDoc
-  from SciStreams.interfaces.StreamDoc import psdm
+  from SciStreams.core.scistreams import psdm

   def multiply(a,b, c=1):
       return a*b*c